 If you live in the US and you use the Internet, you need to know about this.
 There are two proposed laws, SOPA and Protect IP, that would set up a system to block access to websites deemed to be “infringing,” in the name of stopping piracy.
 Of course, “infringing” could refer to the actions of one user on a large site, like, say, Facebook or Wikipedia.
 Imagine if someone at Warner Bros. filed a complaint about someone’s fan art on DeviantArt, and the government blocked access to the entire site.
-Sort of like shutting down an entire mall because one shopper was accused of wearing a counterfeit Rolex.
+Sort of like shutting down an entire mall because one shopper was accused (not even proven!) of wearing a counterfeit Rolex.

 Of course, once a system like this is in place, we all know it’ll never be abused, right?